 Ensuring your home-prepared food is safe to the consumer is critical to the success of your small business.
 Food should be prepared at times when there are no other activities in the kitchen.
 Small children or pets should not be allowed into the kitchen during food preparation and packaging for sale.
 Preparing products for sale while making a meal or doing other activities increases the likelihood for cross-contamination.

 There are certain conditions where a home-based food business is exempt from licensing.
-You can read about the exemptions and file the necessary paperwork here.
+You can read about the exemptions and submit the necessary paperwork by selecting the button below.